stephanieosan/design-manual/content-guidelines/general-content-guidelines.md

 <h2 id="formatting">Formatting content</h2>

 <div class="content-67 content-first">
 Present components of behavior, styling, use cases, etc as bullet points, to allow readers to skim content easily.
+Include an image or a live code example of those components as needed.

 Example:
 * Background lightbox: Gray 80% #75787b, 70% opacity